Posted by Bethany Frank on 29 Jun 2016

 Manual intervention is often necessary to correct and properly execute incorrect transactions, further contributing to delays.
 Not only are these banking arrangements inefficient, but they also present major traceability issues and hinder banks from providing payment services on par with those offered at a domestic level.
 A lack of transparency and unexpected posting delays could also affect the financial liquidity of corporate clients and put them at risk.

 Compliance with anti-money laundering (AML) requirements is another concern that could be addressed and possibly resolved using a decentralized ledger.
 Global spending on AML compliance was estimated to total nearly $10 billion in 2014.
 A blockchain network could enable banks to feed data related to restricted parties and suspicious AML activity and share it with other participating banks.
 Through this kind of data-sharing model, banks could significantly improve internal processes around AML, fraud, and risk management.
-With the continued rise in regulatory pressures and a number of high-profile investigations surfacing within the past year alone, investment in technology infrastructure that protects against fraud and mitigates risk may be a far more cost-effective course of action.
+With the continued rise in regulatory pressures, investment in technology infrastructure that protects against fraud and mitigates risk may be a far more cost-effective course of action.

 Due to the inherently decentralized nature of a blockchain network, financial institutions are often hesitant to explore or simply unaware of the potential internal applications of the technology; however, blockchain may eventually prove to be instrumental in helping banks introduce speed, automation, and integration into processes that are quickly becoming outdated.
-Furthermore, cooperation between banks to establish a shared network- such as the efforts underway by technology company R3 and some of the largest banks in the industry - could be beneficial and present participants with new monetization opportunities.
+Furthermore, cooperation between banks to establish a shared network- such as the efforts underway by technology company R3 and some of the largest banks in the industry - could present new opportunities to monetize.

 Faster and more efficient processing would enable financial institutions to reduce operational costs, streamline payment processing, and minimize the need for additional checks and balances.
 Although it is too soon to determine whether or not blockchain will truly transform the financial services landscape as a whole, early adopters and those who are quickest to adjust to any changes it brings are likely to gain a competitive advantage going forward.